Skip to Content

 Example: Create a CLI configuration, create and run a job, and run a query

-# Save a configuration for easy reuse grepr --org-name myorg config:save myconfig # Use the saved configuration to create and run a job grepr --conf myconfig job:create templates/default-job.json # Or specify all options directly grepr --org-name myorg job:create templates/default-job.json # Execute a quick query without job files grepr --conf myconfig query --dataset-name "production-logs" --query "level:ERROR"
+# Save a configuration for easy reuse grepr --org-name myorg config:save myconfig # Or save and set as default (no need to specify --conf for future commands) grepr --org-name myorg config:save myconfig --default # Use the saved configuration to create and run a job grepr --conf myconfig job:create templates/default-job.json # Or if you set a default configuration, simply run commands without --conf or --org-name grepr job:create templates/default-job.json # Execute a quick query without job files with default config grepr query --dataset-name "production-logs" --query "level:ERROR"

 Configuration files are stored in ~/.grepr/cli-config.json: